 Put all ingredients into your blender and blend until it’s your desired thickness.
 For my Vitamix, this takes ~30-60 seconds.

-This will stain your blender if you leave it in the plastic (oops), so I recommend glass containers if you care!
+This could stain your blender if you leave it in the plastic (oops), so I recommend putting it into glass containers if you care!